Travelling with Kids

 There are many options available which cater to families so check availability early and see if there are any family travel deals on offer.
 Last minute holiday specials are rarely an option when you need to plan ahead and have your whole family to consider.
 But not all is lost when it comes to holiday discounts.
 If you plan well in advance, you can get in early for great family holiday specials.
 Some hotels offer family packages where the kids can stay and eat for free.

 Check the type of facilities and activities on offer that are suitable for families or just the kids.
-A kids club is great for keeping the kids entertained while the parents catch up on some much needed R & R. After all, mums and dads deserve a break too.
+A kids club is great for keeping the kids entertained while the parents catch up on some much needed R & R. After all, moms and dads deserve a break too.

 Packing for the trip

 When planning a family holiday preparation is key – which is just as applicable when it comes to packing for the holiday too.
 Think of what is needed for keeping the little ones occupied.
 A few books and toys may take up extra space in the luggage but you’ll discover that this extra weight will pay off very quickly especially during longer trips.
-And don’t forget to pack their favourite comfort item be it a toy or security blanket!
+And don’t forget to pack their favorite comfort item be it a toy or security blanket!
 Having a familiar item on hand may just help your child sleep soundly in an unfamiliar setting.

 For longer trips, carry a supply of healthy snacks, such as crackers or dried fruit to satisfy little tummies quickly when needed, especially during unexpected delays.

-If luggage space is an issue, opt for inexpensive colouring books, crayons or puzzles so you can always ditch these if there’s a need to make room for new found treasures along the way.
+If luggage space is an issue, opt for inexpensive coloring books, crayons or puzzles so you can always ditch these if there’s a need to make room for new found treasures along the way.